4teamwork/opengever.core/README.txt

 Introduction
 ============

-a customized advanced search, implemented in z3c form
+A customized advanced search for opengever, implemented in z3c form.
+Which provides types specific search functionalities.